 Family Needs Assessment Project

 The Committee is newly charged with developing and circulating surveys called the Early Childhood Family Needs Assessments on a regular basis.
-This is supported by a five-year grant from the Health Resources and Services Administration to the Vermont Division of Maternal and Child Health and BBF, to support building upon and strengthening integration, family leadership work, and an equity lens within Vermont’s early childhood system.
+This is supported by a five-year grant from the Health Resources and Services Administration to the Vermont Division of Family and Child Health and BBF, to support building upon and strengthening integration, family leadership work, and an equity lens within Vermont’s early childhood system.
 Responses to the survey were anonymous and will be analyzed and summarized to inform policy and decision-making in Vermont’s early childhood system.
-The Family Needs Assessment Report is currently in development by the Committee and the BBF Data Team and will be available and promoted as a key data source to inform policy and decision-making in early 2023.
+The 2022 Family Needs Assessment Report has been released, read it here.
+The Committee hosted a virtual report briefing on Wednesday, May 17 view the recording or presentation slides below.